SER516-S20/ProjectThree/Team_07/README.md

 - Sprint 1 pending tasks are completed

 #### What should we have done better?
-- Could switch from using JPanels (for shape) to paintComponent earlier
+- Could have switched from using JPanels (for shape) to paintComponent sooner
 - Lack of planning lead to some rework during the sprint
 - Knowledge acquisition's estimation